Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

 where $\tilde Q := \sum_{i\geq2}i Q^i p_i / Q^2 \lambda$.

 \end{theorem}

-As mentioned above, this result gives a way of generalizing the condition for quasi-optimality of Theorem \ref{thm:oneapplication}:
+As mentioned above, this result gives a way of generalising the condition for asymptotic optimality of Theorem \ref{thm:oneapplication}:

-\textbf{General criterion for quasi-optimality:} \emph{given a degree distribution, if after a finite number of applications of the map $M_1(\cdot)$ the degree distribution obtained is subcritical, then the degree-greedy is quasi-optimal for a Configuration Model graph with that limiting distribution.} The proof of this criterion is a direct consequence of Proposition \ref{prop:optimalidadCM}.
+\textbf{General criterion for asymptotic optimality (GC):} \emph{given a limiting degree distribution, if after a finite number of applications of the map $M_1(\cdot)$ the degree distribution obtained is subcritical, then the degree-greedy is asymptotically optimal for a Configuration Model graph with that limiting distribution.} The proof of this criterion is a direct consequence of Proposition \ref{prop:optimalidadCM}.
 Then, Theorem \ref{thm:furtherapp} can be used to verify it.
 In the next section we give numerical computations of distributions that meet the criterion.